Search for:

 CSP complies with the IEEE standards for the development of critical software, and the ISO 9001 standards for software development.
 CSP is based on software industry good practices.

-CSP covers all seven phases of a software project, as defined by the IEEE:
+CSP covers all phases of a software project, as defined by the IEEE:

 Concept